 Learn Stretches and Exercises

-Almost all physical therapy for Back Pain Treatment in Fargo ND includes learning new exercises and stretches that can help to increase flexibility, restore mobility, and improve strength.
+Almost all physical therapy for Back Pain Treatment Strongsville Oh includes learning new exercises and stretches that can help to increase flexibility, restore mobility, and improve strength.
 The type of exercises used will depend on both the patient’s unique fitness goals and current levels of pain and stiffness.
 It’s important to return for follow-up visits to evaluate progress and ensure that the exercises have the intended effect.

 In addition to learning new beneficial exercises and stretches, patients can also expect their physical therapists to use techniques like manual therapy, ultrasound, electrical stimulation, and hot and cold therapies to treat soreness and stiffness.
 The types of therapy used will depend largely on the underlying cause of the patient’s pain and stiffness.